jia1217/ParallelProgammingLabs/docs/Labs/Lab8_State_Machines.md

 ## Part I(Design Requirements)

 You are to design a ```Moore``` state machine that controls a digital lock.
-Your lock should have 3 inputs: a reset, a submit (clock) bit, decimal digit (4-bit) input.
+Your lock should have three inputs: a reset, a submit (clock) bit, and a decimal digit (4-bit) input.
 The decimal digit input will encode the decimal digits 0-9 in the standard unsigned binary encoding.
-You will input 3-digit codes by setting the decimal digit input to a number and activating the submit bit, three times in a row.
-In order to unlock your device it should receive 3 correct digits.
-In addition, there will be three `Tamper Freeze` sequences which will freeze the device until a reset signal is received.
+You will input 3-digit codes by setting the decimal digit input to a number and activating the submit bit three times in a row.
+In order to unlock your device, it should receive three correct digits.
+In addition, there will be three `Tamper Freeze` sequences, which will freeze the device until a reset signal is received.
 You can use these sequences:

 `Correct` sequence: “642”

 `Tamper Freeze` sequence: “641”; “652”; “643”

 Your digital lock will have three outputs: a Locked bit, a Ready bit, and a Tamper bit.
 The Locked bit and Ready bits should initially be on.
-After you input your first digit the Ready bit should turn off.
-If the correct input sequence is observed the Locked bit should turn off, and remain off until the lock is reset.
-No further inputs should effect the device.
-If one of the Tamper Freeze sequences are observed the Tamper bit should be turned on and remain on until the reset is activated.
-No further inputs should effect the device.
-If any other input is observed the device should return to the ready state by activating the Ready bit and wait to accept the next 3-digit input.
+After you input your first digit, the Ready bit should turn off.
+If the correct input sequence is observed, the Locked bit should turn off and remain off until the lock is reset.
+No further inputs should affect the device.
+If one of the Tamper Freeze sequences is observed, the Tamper bit should be turned on and remain on until the reset is activated.
+No further inputs should affect the device.
+If any other input is observed, the device should return to the ready state by activating the Ready bit and waiting to accept the next 3-digit input.

 ### Add the source file